-|Award granted ||Graduate Diploma of Media and Communication|
+|Award granted ||Graduate Diploma of Communication|

 |Campus||Offered at Burwood (Melbourne)|

 |Length||1 year full-time or part-time equivalent|

 |Next available intake|

 |Indicative annual fee 2015||$19,970* - Full-fee paying place|

 Arts and Education Postgraduate Student Services and Enrolment Enquiries